SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-21-weekend-editrix-got-shot-again.md

 stubborn persistence paid off: within about 10min a 3rd person, possessed with a modicum of reason, checked the list and let us in.

-Why do people insist their sytems work when _clearly_ they do not?
+Why do people insist their systems work when _clearly_ they do not?
 And why are the reasonable people always the third layer of backup?

 <img src="{{ site.baseurl }}/images/2021-04-21-weekend-editrix-got-shot-again-hypo.jpg" width="400" height="400" alt="Weekend Editrix's portside dorsal manipulator ...
 ARM being injected (again)" title="Weekend Editrix's portside dorsal manipulator ...
 ARM being injected (again)" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>